 We’re also seeking candidates who have the following characteristics though we know not all qualified candidates will have all of these:

 Experience teaching at the secondary level

 Experience working with diverse student populations and/or supporting teachers in doing so

 Experience with and ability to foster collaborative relationships in secondary school settings

 Knowledge of the current state of math and science education and its impacts on teachers and students

 Knowledge of the field of teacher leadership and experience in supporting teacher leaders

 A graduate degree in science or math education or a related field (or anticipating such).
 A doctorate is preferred.

-Program Officer for Teacher Development positions are full-time, on-site in NJ (right outside Philadelphia) and will report to an Associate Director of the Teaching Fellows Program.
+Program Officer for Teacher Development positions are full-time, on-site in NJ/Philadelphia suburbs although flexibility on location is possible, and will primarily report to an Associate Director of the Teaching Fellows Program.
 The ability to work some weekends and travel (10-15%) is required.
 Salary is based on education and experience and is competitive with university academic and K–12 administrative positions.
 Knowles Teacher Initiative offers a full, generous benefits package including a relocation package if needed.
 Interested applicants should send a letter of interest and a resume or CV to: email@example.com or 856-608-0008 (fax).

 The Janet H. and C. Harry Knowles Foundation is an Equal Opportunity Employer, seeks individuals from diverse backgrounds and perspectives, and believes that an inclusive and respectful environment enriches the organization, our community and the educational and employment experience of its members.
 The Foundation does not discriminate against individuals on the basis of race, color, national origin, religion, sex, affectional or sexual orientation, disability, age, marital status, liability for military service, status as a veteran, gender identity or expression, genetic information, pregnancy, and any other characteristic protected by applicable federal, state, or local law.